Semprini/pyMDG/docs/index.rst

 pyMDG's documentation
 =====================

-pyMDG is a library to allow you to create UML and other models and generate code and documentation. pyMDG currently supports 2 modelling tools: diagrams.net (drawio) and Sparx EA.
+Take UML models created in Sparx EA or DrawIO, export and use pyMDG to generate code, schema and documentation.
+Provided templates generate Django, OpenAPI, Avro, POJOs and more.

-Currently used for data systems so supports class diagrams.
+Currently used for generating data platforms via UML packages, classes & enumerations.

 Quickstart
 ==========